 Companies all over Singapore - in fact, even some parts of the world, have been working on removing barriers between the abled and the differently-abled.
 Creating an inclusive workplace that embraces differences and not only values all the employees' skills and strengths but also gives employees equal opportunities like their compensation, benefits, room to grow, learn, and move forward.

 Companies are now looking to achieve this equality and respect in workplaces.
 To be able to work hand-in-hand with differently-abled individuals.
-But, this requires adapting with a lot of things not just with the people around but also in the workplace environment.
-Things to consider to achieve inclusion of the differently-abled in workplaces, the decision makers, employers, managers, and/or leaders should sit down and discuss the plans involved.
+But, this requires adapting to a lot of things not just with the people around but also in the workplace environment.
+Things to consider to achieve inclusion of the differently-abled in workplaces, the decision-makers, employers, managers, and/or leaders should sit down and discuss the plans involved.
 Especially the scope of the inclusion.